Skip to main content

 • Long-Term Care Insurance ∞ This is another category of insurance where genetic data can be legally considered.

 This distinction is the central vulnerability.
-While your is secure, these other forms of insurance, which protect against loss of income or the high costs of long-term health needs, operate under a different set of rules.
+While your health insurance is secure, these other forms of insurance, which protect against loss of income or the high costs of long-term health needs, operate under a different set of rules.
 It is in this space that the linkage of your genetic data to a wellness profile presents a calculated risk that requires careful consideration.

 Intermediate